 Time is not a factor.
-Fortunately for the technology which brings us high speed disks, magnetic particles change their orientation in billionths of a second, so damage is instantaneous or it is negligible.
-So, if you notice your disk lying on a graphics tablet, do not hasten to snatch it off.
+Fortunately for the technology which brings us high speed disks, magientation in billionths of a sethe or it is negligible.
+So. if you notice your disk lying on a graphics tablet, do not hasten to snatch it off.
 The disk was, or was not, damaged the instant it was set down.